 History is full of examples of successful military surprises.
 Examples of effective early warning strategies are more difficult to find, but they range from the simple to the sublime.
 Animals such as dogs, horses, and even guinea hens have been used to warn of the enemy’s approach.
-According to the ancient historian Livy, the Romans used geese to detect a night attack on Rome by the Gauls in the 4th century.
+According to the ancient historian Livy, the Romans used geese to detect a night attack on Rome by the Gauls in the 4th century BC.
 Trip wires and noise makers are another classic example of long-used early warning devices.
 Don’t forget scouts and observation and listening posts.
-As early as the Vietnam war, radio and electronic detectors have also been used to alert the presence and movement of men and material.
+As early as the Vietnam War, radio and electronic detectors were also used to alert the presence and movement of men and materiel.

 USMC Early Warning Capabilities

-Remote sensor capabilities first came into play in September 1966 when Secretary of Defense Robert McNamara established the Defense Communication Planning Group (DCPG).
+Remote sensor capabilities entered the scene in September 1966 when Secretary of Defense Robert McNamara established the Defense Communication Planning Group (DCPG).
 The DCPG was tasked with developing a system to monitor the movement of supplies and men from North Vietnam to South Vietnam via the Ho Chi Min Trail.
 Under their auspices, the Navy was tasked to develop an RSS (Remote Sensor System) for deployment in Vietnam later that year.

 The first operational sensors were deployed thirteen months later.
-Intelligence collected from the sensors was utilized by the Air Force to direct strike aircraft onto enemy targets.
+The Air Force utilized intelligence collected from the sensors to direct strike aircraft onto enemy targets.
 In response to the mounting pressure on the Marines fighting at Khe Sahn, elements of the RSS were redirected to support them.

 Seismic and acoustic sensors were air delivered and emplaced by ground reconnaissance elements around the 26th Marine Regiment’s defensive perimeter, focusing on possible ingress/egress routes.
-As the North Vietnamese began to attack, the sensors provided a limited role for intelligence collections on enemy artillery and mortar positions, but their value regarding enemy movement became an essential contribution to the US Marine’s victory.
+As the North Vietnamese began to attack, the sensors provided a limited role in intelligence collection on enemy artillery and mortar positions.
+However, their value regarding enemy movement contributed to the Marine victory.

 What is USMC Ground Sensor Platoon today?

 A GSP team consists of four Marines, three 0311s (Infantry), and one 0621 (Radio Operator).
 Teams are usually led by a Corporal (E-4) or Sergeant (E-5).
-On deployment, our teams are individually attached to an assigned infantry battalion in an AO (Area of Operations), and although the role of sensors is primarily surveillance, target indication, and early warning, they can and have been utilized in many more roles such as force protection, sniper support and target visual identification (VID).
+On deployment, teams are individually attached to an assigned infantry battalion in an AO (Area of Operations).
+Although the role of sensors is primarily surveillance, target indication, and early warning, they can and have been utilized in many more roles, such as force protection, sniper support, and target visual identification (VID).

 8621 Training

-To obtain my secondary Ground Sensor MOS and security clearance, I was given orders to attend an eight-week Sensor Surveillance Operators Course (SSOC) at the Navy/Marine Corps Intelligence Training Center (NMCITC) in Dam Neck, VA.
-I learned basic intelligence, mapping, equipment, planning, monitoring, reporting, and emplacement techniques during the course.
-The training gave me the ground-level skills needed to deploy ground sensors in combat operations.
+To obtain my secondary Ground Sensor MOS and security clearance, I was ordered to attend an eight-week Sensor Surveillance Operators Course (SSOC) at the Navy/Marine Corps Intelligence Training Center (NMCITC) in Dam Neck, VA.
+I learned basic intelligence, mapping, equipment, planning, monitoring, reporting, and emplacement techniques.
+The training gave me the ground-level skills to deploy ground sensors in combat operations.

 Diversionary Tactics

-An example of this is a mission we conducted with Sniper Team 4, “Erebus 4”.
+An example is a mission we conducted with Sniper Team 4, “Erebus 4”.
 Our mission was to deploy a Scorpion sensor equipped with a day and IR camera.
-The S-2 OIC had tasked SET D with providing surveillance on a village to the east of the Musa Qala District Center.
+The S-2 wanted our team to surveil a village east of the Musa Qala District Center.
 Snipers would provide overwatch.

-At 0200, we set off from the District Center in a five-vehicle (MATV) mounted patrol.
-The patrol advanced to a position west of and overlooking the village situated in a wadi.
-It was about a good 50-foot drop to the bottom of the valley floor if you lost your footing.
-The patrol came to halt on a strip of the road out of view of the village below.
+At 0200, we set off from the District Center in a five-vehicle (MATVs) mounted patrol.
+The patrol advanced to a position west of and overlooking the village next to a wadi.
+It was a good 50-foot drop to the bottom of the valley floor if you lost your footing.
+The patrol came to a halt on a strip of road out of view of the village below.
 EOD was in the lead vehicle, and they pushed forward 200 meters while the remaining vehicles stayed static.
 Ten minutes later, a massive explosion broke the silence of the night.
 That was our cue.
 EOD had set off a controlled detonation up ahead.
-We dropped off the vehicles and crept towards the ridgeline establishing a 360 defensive position.
-There were six of us, four snipers and two sensor operators.
-The remaining vehicles took off like a bat out of hell, providing a mini sandstorm that aided in covering our team’s movement.
+We dropped off the vehicles and crept towards the ridgeline, establishing a 360-degree defensive position.
+There were six of us, four snipers, and two sensor operators.
+The remaining vehicles took off like a bat out of hell, providing a mini sandstorm that covered our team’s movement.
 Diversion executed.

 As the sounds of the escort patrol disappeared, I started to see lights flashing on and off on the opposite ridgeline.
 First, it was a flash off to the right, then two flashes off to the left.
 It looked like the Taliban was directly in front of our insert position.
 I thought to myself, “Fuck, they saw us.”
 We observed for a couple of hours, and the lights finally dimmed.